kentywang/-jigg-lysp-puff-/README.md

   - Why unexpected type tag?
 Corrupted data?
 - Okay, so if I leave out cleanup_element, I still see unexpected type tag after GC.
 If I leave it in, I also get corrupted symbols.
-- Maybe the issue is that we're leaving out pairs that are created during eval.
+- The issue seems to be that we're freeing pairs that were created during eval which we still needed.
 - Sure, we can record a list of all addresses we malloc so we can keep track of which we've freed, but that doesn't get us closer to figuring out which addresses we need to keep.